5PID3RH7CK3R/5PID3RH7CK3R/README.md

 # Hi Guys!! 👋

-### My personal [Website]
+### More Information on my personal [Website]!
 I just started work on it very recently.
-And plus, I'm learning web dev as I build it.
+And plus, I'm learning Web Development side by side.
 Soo, for this reason, it isn't the prettiest and quickest thing in the world 😅

 Other than _**This**_, all of my other Repositories are private.